yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_resource_server.md

 https://localhost:8089
 ```

-{{< alert title="Note" color="primary" >}}You must perform the steps described in [Set up as an OAuth server](/docs/apigw_oauth/oauth_server_setup_part) (for example, enable the OAuth endpoints and import or migrate client applications) before you can manage client applications using the Client Application Registry.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}You must perform the steps described in [Set up API Gateway OAuth server](/docs/apigw_oauth/gw_server/) (for example, enable the OAuth endpoints and import or migrate client applications) before you can manage client applications using the Client Application Registry.{{< /alert >}}

 Log in using the Client Application Registry user name and password.

 To register a new client application, click the **New application** button.

 To edit an existing client application, click the application name in the list of applications.
 You can add API keys, OAuth credentials, and OAuth scopes for the application.
-For more information on OAuth scopes, see [Manage OAuth scopes in the Client Application Registry](oauth_scopes).
+For more information on OAuth scopes, see [Manage OAuth scopes in the Client Application Registry](#manage-oauth-scopes-in-the-client-application-registry).

 ![Edit application in Client Application Registry](/Images/OAuth/oauth_app_reg_ui_detail.png)